AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2020/2020-01-10-create-sns-topic-ses-not-default-provider/create-sns-topic-ses-not-default-provider.md

 ---
-title: 'How to create an SNS topic for SES in a different region with terraform'
+title: 'Terraform: Create an SNS topic for SES in a different region'
 excerpt: 'How can we create SNS topics to access SES created in a different region to the rest of our infrastructure'
 category: "programming"
 tags: